phalcon-orphanage/docs/docs/en/db-models.md

 CRUD functionality, advanced finding capabilities, and the ability to relate models to one another, among other services. `Phalcon\Mvc\Model` avoids the need of having to use SQL statements because it translates methods dynamically to the respective database engine operations.

-<h5 class='alert alert-warning' markdown='1'>Models are intended to work with the database on a high layer of abstraction.
+<h5 class='alert alert-warning'>Models are intended to work with the database on a high layer of abstraction.
 If you need to work with databases at a lower level check out the `Phalcon\Db` component documentation.</h5>

 <a name='creating'></a>
 ## Creating Models